 Join one of more than 300 recognized student organizations at Syracuse University such as the Russian and Slavic Cultural Society, La Société Francophone, and the German Cultural Society.

-SU Abroad features more than 100 programs in 60 countries.
+Syracuse Abroad features more than 100 programs in 60 countries.
 You may choose semester, summer, short term, and yearlong options for international study.
-Modern foreign language majors are strongly encouraged to spend a year abroad.

 With a major in modern foreign languages, you can explore such careers as: